 - The importance of “on the job” training, sociability, and oral/aural experience in what seems like a narrowly text-based tradition.

-- The importance of timbre (44–55), little theorized even in WAM but quite prominent for the qin, deserves recognition in Daoist ritual and shawm bands.
+- The importance of timbre (44–55), little theorized even in WAM but quite prominent in China for the qin zither, deserves recognition in Daoist ritual and shawm bands.